Out-of-equilibrium phase transitions induced by Floquet resonances in a periodically quench-driven XY spin chain: Introduction

-In this Letter, we {tackle} the problem of an antiferromagnetic spin-1/2 XY chain subject to periodic quenches of a transverse magnetic field.
-The resulting real-space Floquet Hamiltonian is obtained exactly{, thanks} to the algebraic structure of the model, {allowing us to investigate its local/non-local nature} for different driving parameters.
-A link is then established between the locality of the Floquet Hamiltonian and the presence of avoided crossings between its eigenstates, which can be interpreted as Floquet resonances.
-These {resonances} are generally not expected to be observable in the thermodynamic limit, but the free-fermionic nature of the studied model restricts these resonances to the single-particle spectrum, leading to a slow convergence {of observables} towards a synchronized state with persistent oscillations in the non-local regime.
+Yet, exact expressions for Floquet Hamiltonians at arbitrary driving frequencies and explicit connections between the dynamics and the quasi-energy spectrum, from which much could be learned on equilibration and synchronization in driven systems, are lacking in most cases.
+In this paper, we consider an antiferromagnetic spin-1/2 XY chain subject to periodic quenches of a transverse magnetic field.
+Although the equilibrium properties of this model are well-known \cite{1961_Lieb_AOP_16, 1968_McCoy_PhysRev_173, 2011_Franchini_QIP_10}, and despite studies of its out-of-equilibrium behaviour in certain scenarios (e.g., \cite{1970_Barouch_PRA_2, 1971_Barouch_PRA_3_2, 1971_Barouch_PRA_3_6, 1971_McCoy_PRA_4, 2010_Das_PRB_82, 2005_Dziarmaga_PRL_95, 2018_Lerose_arxiv_1803.04490}), an exact description of its Floquet dynamics valid in the entire parameter space is currently missing.
+The XY and related models have been fundamental for understanding quantum phase transitions \cite{2005_Zurek_PRL_95, 2005_Dziarmaga_PRL_95, 2013_Heyl_PRL_110} and quantum quenches \cite{2011_Calabrese_PRL_106, 2012_Schuricht_JStat_P04017}, and can certainly play a similar role for the physics of periodic driving.
+Its Floquet Hamiltonian is obtained exactly, and we investigate its local/non-local nature for different driving parameters.
+A link is established between the locality of the Floquet Hamiltonian and the presence of avoided crossings between its eigenstates, which can be interpreted as Floquet resonances.
+These resonances are generally not observable in the thermodynamic limit, but the free-fermionic nature of the model makes them visible in the single-particle spectrum, leading to a slow convergence of observables towards a synchronized state (i.e., the steady state of the stroboscopic time evolution \cite{2012_Russomanno_PRL_109, 2014_Lazarides_PRL_112}) with persistent oscillations in the non-local regime.
+These results are expected to be generic for any system mappable to a free fermion model.
+This study also allows to naturally connect Floquet resonances \cite{bukov_heating_2016} with the appearance of long-range correlations as presented in Refs.~\cite{2011_Prosen_PRL_107,sen_entanglement_2016}.
+The phenomena analyzed are also expected to be observable in string order parameters, characterizing similar transitions in the \emph{Floquet ground state} of driven Ising models \cite{2016_Russomanno_EPL_115,2017_Russomanno_PRB_96}.\\

+This paper is organised as follows.
+In Sec. \ref{sec:FloquetTheory}, we start by providing a brief overview of Floquet theory.
+This is subsequently applied to a periodically driven XY spin chain, whose corresponding Floquet Hamiltonian is explicitly derived (see Secs. \ref{sec:DrivenXY} and \ref{sec:unfolding}) and its effective interactions thoroughly discussed (see Sec.~\ref{sec:couplings}).
+In Sec. \ref{sec:dynamics}, a detailed account is presented on the correspondence between the locality, or lack thereof, of the Floquet Hamiltonian and the dynamics of observables.
+The last section is reserved for conclusions and possible future avenues of research.